 How your home is constructed could be a source of good luck or misfortune.
 At least that’s how superstitious Filipinos view this outcome based on age-old beliefs and influence from other cultures when it comes to building their home.

-It’s ironic that in a deeply religious country like the Philippines, reliance on on superstitious beliefs is high.
+It’s ironic that in a deeply religious country like the Philippines, reliance on superstitious beliefs is high.
 Just like the checklist associated with prosperity during New Year — wearing polka dots, lining up auspicious fruits and all — planning for a house construction can be a carefully prepared list of traditions that date back in pre-Spanish times.

-Even at present times, many Filipinos take extra measures to ensure safety of homes and prosperity of those who live there.
+Even at present times, many Filipinos take extra measures to ensure the safety of homes and the prosperity of those who live there.
 Check out some of the most common superstitions Filipinos practice when building their homes.

 When selecting the lot